joehil/autowebbackup/README.md

 - run autowebbackup

 To use autowebbackup regularly, consider adding it to your crontab.
 It is best to run autowebbackup daily, best during the night.

+After installation autowebbackup can perform various tasks:

+Backup directories configured in the configuration file

+In this case autowebbackup is started like this:

+autowebbackup backup